kleineluka/modnamedhana/README.md

 .. need help! please reach out :) discord: `kleinezoey`

 ### Mod Development
 - [RenPy](https://www.renpy.org/) is the game engine for Repurpose, sooo the mod is written in its scripting language.
-More information on how to modify the game will be added soon!
+You can find more information on how to mod Repurpose [here](https://www.github.com/kleineluka/modnamedhana/knowledge/Modding Repurpose.md).

 > [!TIP]
 > You can find the [mod content in /src-tauri/renpy/](https://github.com/kleineluka/modnamedhana/tree/main/src-tauri/renpy)!